roryp/evi-next-js-app/README.md

 - **Facial expressions**: Analyze images captured from your webcam to identify facial cues associated with sarcasm
 - **Voice recordings**: Detect sarcasm in spoken language by analyzing speech patterns and transcribed content

+View the [Sarcasm Detector sequence diagram](./diagrams/images/index.html#detector) to understand the data flow of this feature.

 The standalone Sarcasm Detector offers:

 - An intuitive tabbed interface for different analysis methods